qyber-black/Code-MatSpinNet/README.md

 ## License - AGPL v3.0

-Copyright (C) 2011-2019 Frank C Langbein, Cardiff University Copyright (C) 2011-2019 Sophie G Shermer, Swansea University Copyright (C) 2011-2019 Edmond Jonckheere, USC
+Copyright (C) 2011-2019
+Frank C Langbein, Cardiff University;
+Sophie G Shermer, Swansea University;
+Edmond Jonckheere, USC.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as